-3. Process and store MS tissue using a similar protocol as that for control tissue, and in a way that facilitates future retrieval and use in the widest range of scientific experiments.
+3. Process and store MS tissue and control tissue in a way that facilitates future retrieval and use in the widest range of scientific experiments.

-The MS Research Australia Brain Bank collaborates with the Australian Brain Bank Network to store the collected materials using various optimised protocols.
+The MS Research Australia Brain Bank collects and stores tissue using various optimised protocols either directly or through partnerships with other Australian Brain Banks.
 Fresh frozen tissue is optimal for genomic and proteomics research studies, while formalin-fixed tissue is suited for neuropathological and histological analyses.
 Specific anatomical regions as well as MS affected areas are extracted for further processing.

 4. Confirm pathologically the presence or absence of MS or other neurological illnesses.

-Each donated brain is subjected to a thorough neuropathological examination by qualified Pathologists from the Australian Brain Bank Network to confirm disease diagnosis and a report can be made available upon request to the donor’s family and doctors.
+Each donated brain is subjected to a thorough neuropathological examination by qualified Pathologists from the MS Research Australia Brain Bank or other partner Brain Banks to confirm disease diagnosis and a report can be made available upon request to the donor’s family and doctors.